Orange-OpenSource/Orange-Boosted-Bootstrap/site/docs/4.1/getting-started/introduction.md

 ## Community

-Stay up to date on the development of Bootstrap and reach out to the community with these helpful resources.
+Stay up to date on the development of Boosted and reach out to the community with these helpful resources.

 - Follow [@getbootstrap on Twitter](https://twitter.com/getbootstrap).
 - Read and subscribe to [The Official Bootstrap Blog]({{ site.blog }}).